 In other instances, conservation pioneers such as the Brown Mountain Association Inc. and the Tasmanian Conservation Trust have trusted us to continue their excellent work by gifting their properties at Brown Mountain and Lutregala Marsh respectively to the TLC for future management.
 The Silver Peppermint and Flat Rock Reserves were also gifted to us.Other TLC reserves are protected through the generosity of our supporters across the globe.
 Recherche Bay became a TLC reserve due to the determination of the Tasmanian community to protect the peninsula from logging, and the engagement of Bob Brown, philanthropists Dick and Pip Smith, the Tasmanian Government and the contributions of hundreds of donors.

 Nathan Males was the TLC’s first Chief Executive Officer (CEO).
 He was also the organisation’s co-founder and first president - he even worked for a year without pay.
-Nathan essentially paved the way for Jane Hutchinson to take over the helm as CEO in 2011, and build an organisation that would last.
+Nathan paved the way for Jane Hutchinson to take over the helm as CEO in 2011, and build an organisation that would last.
 During Jane’s leadership the TLC had an incredible impact on the physical and cultural landscape of Tasmania.
 Highlights include initiating business schemes, a carbon program, building up a solid staff team, and forming historic partnerships with Tasmania’s Aboriginal community - accolades that collectively contributed to her receiving the 2016 Tasmanian of the Year Award.
 In 2018 James Hattam became the TLC’s third CEO.
-With James’s leadership the TLC will continue to achieve conservation that values nature and the economic, cultural and social benefits it provides us all.
+With James’s leadership the TLC continues to achieve conservation that values nature and the economic, cultural and social benefits it provides us all.
+Notably, in 2020 the TLC took over management of Tasmania’s Land for Wildlife program from the Tasmanian Government, giving the organisation a whole new way to reach out to private landholders and help them protect nature on their properties.

 Banner photo: Andy Townsend